-- A. Lawyers who practice before this court are required to act as mature and responsible professionals, and the minimum standard of practice shall be the Texas Disciplinary Rules of Professional Conduct. - B. Violation of the Texas Disciplinary Rules of Professional Conduct shall be grounds for disciplinary action, but the court is not limited by that code. - Rule 2.
-Conviction of Crime. - A. A lawyer convicted of a felony or a misdemeanor involving moral turpitude or controlled substance shall promptly notify this court in writing and furnish to the clerk of court a certified copy of the judgment of conviction.
-A lawyer convicted of a felony shall immediately cease practicing before this court pending further action by the court. - B. After the court has notice that a lawyer practicing before it has a conviction described in Rule 2 (A), it will follow the due process procedure in these rules to determine whether discipline should be imposed on the lawyer.
+- A. Lawyers who practice before this court are required to act as mature and responsible professionals, and the minimum standard of practice is the Texas Disciplinary Rules of Professional Conduct. - B. Violation of the Texas Disciplinary Rules of Professional Conduct will be grounds for disciplinary action, but the court is not limited by that code. - Rule 2.
+Conviction of Crime. - A. A lawyer convicted of a felony or a misdemeanor involving moral turpitude or controlled substance must notify this court in writing within 30 days and furnish to the clerk of court a certified copy of the judgment of conviction.
+A lawyer convicted of a felony must immediately cease practicing before this court pending further action by the court. - B. After the court has notice that a lawyer practicing before it has a conviction described in Rule 2 (A), it will follow the due process procedure in these rules to determine whether discipline should be imposed on the lawyer. - Rule 3.
+Discipline by A Licensing Authority. - A. A lawyer disciplined by a licensing authority of one of the fifty states, the District of Columbia, or a Territory of the United States must notify this court in writing within 30 days and furnish to the clerk of the court a certified copy of the order of discipline.
+A lawyer who receives a suspension, either active or probated, by a licensing authority will be suspended by the Southern District of Texas and must immediately cease practicing before this court.
+It is within the discretion of each Judge to allow an attorney under a probated suspension to appear in their court.